We Are the Champions: The Politics of Sports and Popular Music (Ashgate: 2011).

 Health, Aging and Popular Music.
 A project researching the relationship of popular music to disability, mental and physical health and the role of popular music in reflecting and constructing notions of aging in contemporary society.

 Presenting papers at various national and international conferences and symposia

-Ken McLeod is an Associate Professor of Music History and Culture at the University of Toronto.
+Ken McLeod is a Professor of Music History and Culture at the University of Toronto.
 His research and publishing activities address identity politics and the intersections between science fiction, techno culture, Afrofuturism, sport and popular music.
 He has also published on popular music appropriations of art music and gendered and racial narratives of national identity in 17th- and 18th-century English theatre music, including representations of Amazons and warrior queens in the music of Handel and Purcell.
 Recent publications include articles in Popular Music, Seventeenth Century Music, American Music, College Music Symposium, Restoration, and Popular Music and Society as well as numerous entries in The Grove Dictionary of American Music and the Sage Encyclopedia of Ethnomusicology.
 His book We Are The Champions: The Politics of Popular Music and Sports (Ashgate, 2011) examines the role of sports and popular music in constructing racial, gender, ethnic, socio-economic and national identities.
 He is also researching issues surrounding technology and identity politics in hip hop and Japanese popular music, the influence of automotive culture and machine sounds on popular music and issues surrounding aging and health in popular music culture.
 He regularly delivers papers at national and international conferences and has received numerous grants, fellowships and awards from The Handel Society, The Japan Foundation, Popular Music and Society, The Jackman Humanities Institute, and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 His work is currently supported by a five-year SSHRC Insight Grant.